Angel investment: what it is and how to find investors

 Preparation phase

-- practise your pitch so you can explain your business plan, costs, and revenue in under a minute
+- Practise your pitch: explain your business plan, costs, and revenue in under a minute

-- know your numbers and be specific about funding needs for the next three, six, and 12 months
+- Know your numbers: specify funding needs for the next three, six, and 12 months

-- answer questions about every assumption during due diligence
+- Prepare for scrutiny: answer questions about every assumption during due diligence

 Negotiation phase

-- negotiate all terms, including ownership percentage, board seats, and intellectual property protection
+- Negotiate all terms: cover ownership percentage, board seats, and intellectual property protection

-- get legal and financial advice on funding contracts, such as stock purchase, loans, or convertible notes
+- Get professional advice: consult legal and financial advisors on contracts like stock purchase agreements or convertible notes

 Final phase

-- review the complete deal with professional advisors
+- Review the complete deal: have professional advisors examine all documents

 Getting the most from angel investment

-Angel investment suits businesses that want to exchange equity for capital and expertise.
+Angel investment works best for businesses willing to trade equity for capital and expertise.
+Here's how to decide if it's right for you.

 Is angel investment right for you?